MewsSystems/gitbook-connector-api/operations/reservationgroups.md

 ## Get all reservation groups

-Returns all reservation groups filtered by unique idenitiiers and other filters.
+Returns all reservation groups filtered by unique identifiers and other filters.
 Note this operation uses [Pagination](../guidelines/pagination.md).

 ### Request